Next-ITS/nextits.github.io/docs/parameters.md

 Essentially, UNOISE operates on the principle that if a sequence with low abundance closely resembles another sequence with high abundance, the former is probably an error.
 This helps differentiate between true biological variation and sequencing errors.

+^1^:
+    The `--unoise_alpha` option sets the alpha parameter, as described in the [UNOISE2 paper](https://www.biorxiv.org/content/10.1101/081257v1).
+    Essentially, this parameter establishes the dissimilarity threshold between frequent and infrequent reads.

+^2^:
+    The `--unoise_minsize` option (which corresponds to the `-minsize` parameter in USEARCH), determines the minimum abundance a sequence must have across all samples.
+    Any sequences with abundances below this threshold will be discarded, as sequences with very low abundances tend to be noisy.

 ### Sequence clustering